 Bears amidst cotton grass can be photographed in parts of the area in swamp and surrounding areas of the bank.
-Photos with cotton grass can be taken from hides 1-6, 8-13, 21 and 22, from these the best for this purpose are 1, 8-11 and 13.
+Photos with cotton grass can be taken from hides 1-6, 8-13, 21-25 and A, from these the best for this purpose are 1, 8-11 and 13.

 For the most photographed distances from 5 to 50 meters recommended focal lengths are from wide angle to 400 mm.
 All in all distances varies from 5 to 100 meters depending on the hide and location of the bear.